 When a person is unable to produce speech sounds correctly or fluently, or has problems with his or her voice, then he or she has a speech disorder.
-Difficulties pronouncing sounds, or articulation disorders, and stuttering are examples of speech disorders.
+Difficulties pronouncing sound, or articulation disorders, and stuttering is examples of speech disorders.

 The functions, skills, and abilities of voice, speech, and language are related.

 Voice (vocalization) is the sound produced by humans and other vertebrates using the lungs and the vocal folds in the larynx, or voice box.

 Your voice is as unique as your fingerprint.
 It helps define your personality, mood, and health.

 It is a general term that describes abnormal voice changes.
 When hoarse, the voice may sound breathy, raspy, strained, or there may be changes in volume (loudness) or pitch (how high or low the voice is).
 More in singer, teacher, children etc.

 Unusual high pitch (Male has Female type of voice) that persists beyond puberty other symptoms? hoarseness, breathiness; pitch breaks, inadequate resonance, shallow breathing, muscle tension, lack of variability.